What Are the Different Types of Tax Professionals?

 Enrolled agents

-They must also pass the IRS’s suitability check, which examines their past tax compliance and any criminal history.
+In addition to testing, EAs must also pass the IRS’s suitability check, which examines their past tax compliance and any criminal history.
 To maintain their enrolled agent status, EAs must complete 72 hours of continuing education every three years.

 What is an enrolled agent?